bentford/FunWithCoreAnimation/README.md

 * create card table and flip some cards
 * create checker board and hop some checkers
-* import Chipmunk physics and play
+* import Chipmunk physics from [ButtonWars](https://github.com/bentford/ButtonWars) and play